 FY22 was a crucial year for India's economy and for debt markets across the globe.
 While the pandemic posed great difficulty to individuals and corporates at large, it acted as a catalyst for organisations to reinvent their business to address both the challenges and the opportunities created by the crisis.
 COVID-19 was therefore a true test of resilience and agility for every business.
 While most economies continued to reel from the repercussion of the pandemic, as a global comparative, the Indian economy fared a cut above most other Asian economies.
 We witnessed a real GDP growth of 8.7% this year as against a contraction in GDP of 6.6% in FY21.
-RBI's decision on policy rates throughout FY22 ensured adequate liquidity cushion during the year to meet credit requirements across sectors.
+RBI's decision of maintaining the policy rates throughout FY22 ensured adequate liquidity cushion during the year to meet credit requirements across sectors.

 Risk management is core to our business and over the years we have developed, fine-tuned and implemented a customized risk management system.
 Our risk management systems are customized for each sector that we operate in and are specific to each business segment.
 This enables us to effectively build a diversified portfolio and manage general risks and specific risks that are unique.
 We have also invested in implementing a comprehensive Enterprise Risk Management system in line with the regulatory requirements.
-Our risk management processes also incorporate a framework for managing ESG risk, a key priority for organizations worldwide today.
+Our risk management processes also incorporate a framework for managing ESG risk, a key priority for organisations worldwide today.
 Building and retaining a team with expertise in sectors that we operate in, a strong and independent risk governance structure, well-documented risk management practices and effective implementation of such practices and models leveraging a deep data set on credit performance over more than a decade, are the cornerstones of our risk management framework.
 This has helped us in effectively building a high quality credit portfolio.
+This is further validated by the stellar financial performance of Northern Arc as summarised below, in spite of the macro-economic headwinds faced by the nation, We recorded business volumes of INR 19,871 crore in FY22 (up by 52% from INR 13,054 crore in FY21).

-This is validated by the stellar financial performance of Northern Arc as summarised below.
-In spite of the macroeconomic headwinds, we recorded business volumes of INR 19,871 crores in FY22 (up by 52% from INR 13,054 crores in FY21).
+- Our assets under management including our investments in NAIM (our subsidiary), stood at INR 6,975 Crore (up by 36 % from 5,123 Crores in FY21). - Our PAT increased over two-fold to INR 182 crore (77 crore in FY21) due to improved yields and reduced credit costs.
+This resulted in an improved return on equity of 10.4% and a return on assets of 2.7% for FY22 - Healthy liquidity marked by high cash balances and unutilised bank limits to cushion our business from unforeseen setbacks. and also enabling us to timely participate in opportunistic areas of deployment. - Our gross borrowing grew to INR 5,983 crore in FY22, from INR 3,932 crore in FY21, while Cost of Funds reduced to 9.0% from 10.7%

-- Our assets under management including our investments in NAIM (our subsidiary), stood at INR 6,975 crores (up by 36 % from 5,123 crores in FY21). - " Our PAT increased over two-fold to INR 182 crores (77 crores in FY21) due to improved yields and reduced credit costs.
-This resulted in an improved return on equity of 10.4% and a return on assets of 2.7% for FY22 - " Healthy liquidity marked by high cash balances and unutilised bank limits to cushion our business from unforeseen setbacks and enabling us to participate in opportunistic areas of deployment. - " Our gross borrowing grew to INR 5,983 crores in FY22, from INR 3,932 crores in FY21, while Cost of Funds reduced to 9.0% from 10.7% helping improve our operational efficiencies and effectively scale our operations across various business segments.
-The agility of the platform and its easy adoptability enables Nimbus to be a one stop solution to our partners for their debt raising requirements.
-Nimbus is equipped to facilitate the entire spectrum of operations, beginning from client on-boarding and credit decisioning to documentation and execution and data-driven risk monitoring.
+Nimbus, our proprietary technology system, and curated debt marketplace, has been the backbone of our growth with over 400+ investors and 350+ originator partners helping improve our operational efficiencies and effectively scale our operations across various business segments.
+The beauty of the platform is its agility to be adopted by any partner enabling Nimbus to be a one stop solution to our partners across their entire value chain.
+Nimbus is equipped to facilitate the entire spectrum of operations , beginning from client on-boarding and credit decisioning to documentation and execution and data-driven risk monitoring